chris-backes/project-euler/README.md

 ```

 Solution: First, as with previous problems, we need to identify primes within certain parameters with a for loop.
 Once those are identified, another for loop adds those primes up which have been stored in an array.

+## Other Solutions

+Project Euler asks that those who work on these problems do not share their answer past the first 100.
+I have chose only to provide solitions of the first ten, in an effort to respect their wishes.
+Anyone wishing to contact me about working on solutions may do so at christopher.backes@gmail.com.

+Currently, I have solutions for: 11, 16, and 40.